Life is a roller coaster of situations and emotions.

-Even as Christians, we can expect to walk through tough times.
-At times, life snowballs and threatens to overwhelm us.
-But as followers of Christ, Jesus wants us to cast our cares upon Him.
+Even Christians should expect to walk through tough times that threaten to overwhelm.
+But as His followers, Jesus wants us to cast our cares upon Him.
 We’re not supposed to try and do life on our own.
 We’re certainly not bothering Him when we send up yet one more prayer!
 Jesus, our Savior and friend, loves to hear from us.

 Yes, it can be hard trusting God when we lose a job … when our family is falling apart … when we discover that we have cancer.
 But in sharing our fears and doubts with the Creator of the Universe, we invite Him to take action.
 We learn to trust.
 We learn to live with expectation.
 We learn to wait patiently.
 We learn that in rushing to “do something,” we too often make a mess.

 The Bible is full of stories of people growing impatient to see God move.
 Remember what happened when Sarah offered Abraham her handmaid, to ensure that Abraham received his long-awaited heir?
-How much pain and conflict could have been prevented — even to this day — if Sarah had let God act in His timing, which He had promised He would do?
+How much pain and conflict could have been prevented — even to this day — if Sarah had let God act in His timing, as He promised to do?

 “But I don’t hear from God,” you might be saying.

-In actuality, God is speaking to you and me all the time.
+In actuality, God is speaking to us all the time.
 Sometimes through our gut, and sometimes through our conscience.
 Sometimes through nature.
 Sometimes through other people.
-But always through His Word.
-So we should make it a frequent practice to meet God there.
+And through His Word.
+So we should make it a frequent practice to meet God in the Scriptures.